lpmi-13/current-projects/README.md

 - set up montoring dashboards and logging (grafana and ELK stuff)
 - plan out 3 "fail scenarios", and fire one randomly

-## 171) Micromaterial to practice parsing logs via the commandline
-- Mix terminal and web UI via gitpod
-- Take initial dataset and ask things like "how many times does X" occur, then have them press a button in the Web UI
-- Ideally, the question/answer pairs can be at least a bit random, so that it's not the same activity every time, but probably MVP will be just using a subset of hardcoded Q/A pairs for each "run" of the activity
-- eg, "how many times does this npm command use the bind() syscall?"
-- eg, with large dataset, "how many unique users are in these logs?"
-- most common IPs, unique clients, and success rate over the past hour
-- possibly combine with awksedfred

 ## 207) I do, we do, you do
 - for a very simple activity (maybe curling an endpoint or something), generate code that doesn't work, and get an automated system (chatGPT maybe?) to fix it.